webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 An Application Server MUST NOT include an `aesgcm` parameter in the Encryption header field.

 A User Agent is not required to support multiple records.
-Such a User Agent MUST check that the record size is large enough to contain the entire payload body in a single record.
-The `rs` parameter MUST NOT be exactly equal to the length of the payload body minus the length of the authentication tag (16 octets); that length indicates that the message has been truncated.
+A User Agent MAY ignore the `rs` parameter.
+If a record size is size is present, but unchecked, decryption will fail with high probability for all valid cases.
+Decryption will also succeed if the push message contains a single record from a longer truncated message.
+Given that an Application Server is prohibited from generating such a message, this is not considered a serious risk.

 # Push Message Encryption Example {#example}